 Difference between Linux distributions

-Since all Linux distributions use the same Linux kernel at their core, no matter which Linux distribution you use, you will get all features and functions of standard Linux across all distributions.
-In other words, once you learned how to use or manage Linux of one distribution, you can use the same skills and experiences to manage and use Linux of other distributions.
+A Linux distribution is a customized version of Linux.
+It is a collection of packages and applications grouped and pre-installed on a standard Linux to meet specific requirements.
+All Linux distributions with less or more customization use the same Linux kernel.
+Since all Linux distributions use the same kernel at their core, no matter which distribution you use, you will get all the features and functions of the standard Linux across all distributions.
+In other words, once you learn how to use or manage Linux from one distribution, you can use the same skills and experiences to manage and use Linux from other distributions.

-Differences between distributions
+Differences between Linux distributions

-The first major difference between various Linux distributions is their target audiences and systems.
-For example, some distributions are customized for desktop systems, some distributions are customized for server systems, and some distributions are customized for old machines, and so on.
+The first difference between various distributions is their target audiences and systems.
+For example, some distributions customize Linux for desktop systems, some distributions customize it for server systems, some distributions customize it for old machines, and so on.
+Usually, they design it for specific purposes or to provide an environment to perform particular functions.

 Derived Linux distribution

+A derived Linux distribution is a distribution created using the source code of an existing Linux distribution.
+Linux is open-source software.
+The source code of a Linux distribution is freely available to all.
 Developers can view and use the source code of an existing Linux distribution to create their distributions.
 These new derivations usually have their branding and features.
-For example, CentOS Linux is derived from RHEL Linux.
+CentOS is a derived Linux distribution.
+It uses the source code of RHEL Linux.

 Most popular Linux distributions